microsoft/Reactors/Web_Fundamentals_1/5_Project/README.md

 ## Background

 Besty offers high resolution 3D printing services.
-They are able to print custom designs in a variety of materials and finishes.
+The company is able to print custom designs in a variety of materials and finishes.
 Customers only need to upload a file, customize the order, add shipping and payment information to place an order.
 As a member of the development team, a designer has supplied a mock up to be implemented by you, the web developer.

 ## Key Concepts